Talking about Nirvana

 The formal reasons are quite straightforward.
 As SN 23:2 indicates, people are defined as beings when they are caught up on desire, passion, delight, or craving for any of the aggregates.
 Because arahants are not caught up on these things in any way, they are undefined.
 The nature of the existence of something undefined cannot be described.
 This is why, when talking about arahants, the Buddha limits himself to saying what they have done, and not what they are: “arahants, whose effluents are ended, who have reached fulfillment, done the task, laid down the burden, attained the true goal, laid to waste the fetter of becoming, and who are released through right gnosis” (MN 118).
 When asked what kind of being he might be, the Buddha refused to say even that he was a human being, and recommended instead that he be described simply with a past participle: “awakened (buddha)” (AN 4:36).
 Because arahants are free from the attachments that would define them and make them describable as beings, the Buddha consistently refused to describe the nature of the arahant’s existence after death, or even when alive, in any way at all.

 This formal consideration applying to beings, however, does not apply to states.
-They are identified, not by their attachments, by their features.
+They are identified, not by their attachments, but by their features.
 And even though the unfabricated, in its essence, may not be fully describable, it can be differentiated from the fabricated in that it lacks fabricated features.
-So—even if language is not fully adequate to the task—it can at least be described with some legitimacy as being free from x, safe from x, transcending x, or as the ending of x.
+So—even if language is not fully adequate to the task—the unfabricated can at least be described with some legitimacy as being free from x, safe from x, transcending x, or as the ending of x.
 This means that the Buddha, when making concessions to the objectifying minds of his listeners in describing the features of unbinding as a state, is not stepping outside the boundaries of legitimate ways of speaking.
 This would not be the only time when he used objectifying language to get his listeners to abandon objectification and to attain an unobjectified goal.
 See SN 15:13 for a particularly vivid way in which he did this.

 And there are strategic reasons for why he would use this kind of language with regard to unbinding.
 The first is to motivate his listeners to want to follow the path leading there.
 That path—the noble eightfold path—is a fabricated dhamma (Iti 90).
 All dhammas are rooted in desire (AN 10:58), and all fabrications are fabricated “for the sake of” something (SN 22:79).
 People thinking in terms of objectification need a concept of the goal so that they can decide whether it’s “worth it for me” to fabricate the path for the sake of that goal.
 This is why desire is included in one of the factors of the path—right effort (SN 45:8)—and why concentration based on desire is one of the factors leading to the goal of the end of desire (SN 51:15), as explained in Ven. Ānanda’s image: